About this topic

 The Indigenous Mental Health and Suicide Prevention Clearinghouse (the Clearinghouse) has used 3 social and emotional wellbeing measures – psychological distress, level of mastery and perceived social support – from the National Aboriginal and Torres Strait Islander Health Survey (NATSIHS) 2018–19 to identify relationships between factors like social connection, removal from family, experience of violence, and mental health conditions and SEWB.
 For more information these scales, see the topic page on Social and emotional wellbeing.

-The data presented here are sourced from the NATSIHS 2018–19 and are for persons aged 18 and over.
+The data presented in this section are sourced from the NATSIHS 2018–19 and are for persons aged 18 and over.
 Estimates are calculated using a sample selected from a population rather than all members of that population.
 See the data tables in the Download data section for notes related to these data.

 Social connection